Back to Blog

 Why Apple's Xcode 26.3 Announcement Changes Everything

-And here's the kicker: if you've been waiting for a signal that agentic coding is ready for enterprise adoption, you just got it.
+If you've been waiting for a signal that agentic coding is ready for enterprise adoption, you just got it.
 Apple doesn't beta test on their developer community.
 They ship when they're confident the technology works.

 What Agentic Coding Actually Means (and Why It's Not Just Copilot 2.0)